Getaway Car

 The double meaning collapses the warning and the allure into a single word: the sirens in his heartbeat are both the excitement of the escape and the mythological warning that the speaker herself is the dangerous creature luring him to ruin.

 Uncle Jerry identifies the getaway car as an extended metaphor (conceit) that structures the entire song.
-He notes how she 'stacks up metaphors', the car, the prison, the color scheme, and observes how the metaphor develops: who drives the car shifts across the song (first he drives, then unknown, then she has agency), and the car framework sustains the crime/escape narrative throughout.
+He notes how she 'stacks up metaphors', the car, the prison, the colour scheme, and observes how the metaphor develops: who drives the car shifts across the song (first he drives, then unknown, then she has agency), and the car framework sustains the crime/escape narrative throughout.
 He says 'she just stacks up metaphors as we've talked about before' and calls for a graduate thesis on her patterned use of metaphor.

 The getaway car conceit unifies the song's treatment of escape, agency, guilt, and self-reflection, the shifting driver of the car tracks the shifting power dynamics of the love triangle.